 Our happiness is the direct result of the reality of our faith in the Person of Jesus Christ.
 (Or as Paul says: “Spirit of Christ”(Rom.
 8:9)).
 And to the measure that we walk in true saving faith in Him, to that measure we will be partakers of His happiness.

 This is because when we exercise true saving faith in Christ, our spirit within that was once dead, becomes quickened to life in Him.
-His Spirit that now abides in us becomes us – to that measure that we walk in Him.
+His Spirit that is now quickened in us becomes us – to that measure that we walk in Him.
 Now to have the Spirit of Christ within is to have the fruit of the Spirit, which is love, joy (happiness), peace, patience, kindness, goodness, faithfulness, gentleness, self-control; (Gal 5:22-23).
 This is the only way that we can find true and lasting happiness.

 But what about bad times?